MelanieBrg/melaniebrg.github.io/content/posts/HCI/affordance/index.en.md

 #### Examples

+Here are examples of website which do not respect these laws.

 ##### Userinyerface
 The game [Userinyerface](https://userinyerface.com/game.html) is a prime example of a digital interface that intentionally disregards several Gestalt Laws, creating a frustrating and confusing user experience.
 If you try the game you will observe that it introduces complexity and confusion in its design, challenging the notion of simplicity (Prägnanz), visual elements do not follow smooth paths or logical sequences, further adding to the disorienting experience (Continuity), consistency in color, shape, and styling is intentionally disrupted to defy user expectations (Similarity).